PlayControl/playcontrol/README.md

 # playcontrol-npm
-PlayControl npm package for easy access to the API
+PlayControl.io npm package for easy access to the API